 Bachelor of Science in Health Sciences

-The purpose of the Health Sciences degree (Human Health concentration) is to provide a “human-centric” program with exposure to current concepts, laboratory techniques, and disease prevention/health care recommendations and protocols.
+The purpose of the Health Sciences degree is to provide a “human-centric” program with exposure to current concepts, laboratory techniques, and disease prevention/health care recommendations and protocols.
 The concentration emphasizes anatomy, physiology, disease, and human health.

-The graduates with a Human Health concentration are qualified to be employed as technicians in academic or industrial research laboratories or pursue advanced degrees in graduate or professional schools.
+The graduates with a Health Sciences degree are qualified to be employed as technicians in academic or industrial research laboratories or pursue advanced degrees in graduate or professional schools.

 Health sciences is the discipline of applied science which deals with human health.
 There are two parts to health science: the study, research, and knowledge of health and the application of that knowledge to improve health, cure diseases, and understanding how humans function.
 (Science Daily)